-What’s the weather like in Crete in September
+What’s the Weather Like in Crete in September

 Located quite south off the coast of mainland Greece, and even rather close to the northern coast of Africa, the weather in Crete is warm and dry in September.

 At night, temperatures go down a bit making it absolutely pleasant, for instance, It’s possible to dine out by the sea without the need for a jacket.

-Crete weather in September
+Crete Weather in September

 During September, temperatures don’t usually climb above 30°C (86°F).
-The cooler evenings are welcomed relief.
-It’s also possible to have a few showers, very needed after our extremely hot summers, but they don’t usually last for more than a few hours.
+The cooler evenings are a welcomed relief.
+It’s also possible to have a few showers, very needed after an extremely hot summer, but rains don’t usually last for more than a few hours.

 A long, scorching summer with frequent heatwaves has just gone by, so sea temperatures remain quite high and super pleasant (about 25°C / 77°F).

 In the mountain areas of Crete, the temperatures can be a bit cooler than by the sea.

-Does it rain in Crete in September?
+Does it Rain in Crete in September?

 There can be a couple of occasional showers in September but rain is not a typical feature of Crete’s weather during autumn.
 You might encounter a light shower that will be gone after just a few hours.

 Crete Holidays in September

-Although many tourists choose to spend their holidays in Crete during this month, crowds show a small decline as many children go back to school in September all over Europe, and families don’t travel that much.
+Although many tourists choose to spend their holidays in Crete in September, there’s a decline in crowds because many children go back to school in September all over Europe, and families don’t travel that much.

 September is a great month for older couples, families with small kids, and young adults with a more limited budget.
 As a matter of fact, prices for flights, car rental, and accommodation start going down.

 Flight schedules to the island can see a reduction towards the end of September, but most companies (even low-cost ones), travel to Crete regularly well into October.

-Basic info about Crete
+Basic Info About Crete

-Crete is a Greek island located in the southern part of the Aegean sea.
+Crete is a Greek island located in the southern part of the Aegean Sea.
 It’s Greece’s largest and the fifth-biggest island in the Mediterranean.

-What’s the landscape like in Crete?
+What’s the Landscape Like in Crete?

 A large part of Crete’s landscape is made of high mountains and very rugged terrain, there are deep and long gorges, plateaus, and caves, but also soft valleys, rivers, lakes, and some of the most spectacular beaches in the Mediterranean.

-Crete is divided into four different Prefectures, from east to west they are Lasithi, Heraklion Rethymno, and Chania.
+Crete is divided into four different prefectures or regions, from east to west they are Lasithi, Heraklion Rethymno, and Chania.

 Its widest point is 60 km, while it’s only 12 km wide at its narrowest.
 Driving from the west coast to the extreme east can take from 4 to up to 6 hours.

->> Check here all the ways you have to reach the island of Crete!
+>> Check out here all the ways you have to reach the island of Crete

-What to pack for Crete in September
+What to Pack for Crete in September

-All in all, you will need the same clothes you would pack for a summer holiday, just add a light jumper or jacket, and a raincoat as you might find the occasional shower
+All in all, you will need the same clothes you would pack for a summer holiday, just add a light jumper or jacket, and a raincoat as you might find the occasional shower.

 Swimming shoes turn out useful when visiting pebbled beaches while these particular hiking sandals are not only ideal to explore the mountains or for long walks, but they will turn out to be a must… for all your trips!

-Best things to do in September in Crete
+Best Things to Do in September in Crete

-Going to the beach
+Going to the Beach

 Going to the beach remains one of the top and most popular things to do in Crete in September.

 The remote eastern coast is a great area to reach in September, the temperatures are usually higher than in the rest of Crete, and it virtually never rains in September.

-Experiencing the mountains
+Experiencing the Mountains